lsst-dm/dmtn-002/index.rst

     exampleTask: Processing data ID {'filter': 'r', 'visit': 3}
     exampleTask.stats: clipped mean=1433.76; meanErr=0.03; stdDev=37.36; stdDevErr=0.93

 The outputs are almost the same but for few extra printouts.
-The difference in running the task is that we call **cmdLineActivator** to run the given Task  (which is now a SuperTask) and separate the arguments from the cmdLineActivator and the task with :blueit:`--extras`
+The difference in running the task is that we call **cmdLineActivator** to run the given Task  (which is now a SuperTask) and separate the arguments from the cmdLineActivator and the task with --extras

 The main difference between both exampleCmdLineTasks (to be backwards compatible) are:

 .. code-block:: diff

     --- a/Users/Matias/LSST_EUPS/DarwinX86/pipe_tasks/2015_10.0-12-g9f70a69+11/python/lsst/pipe/tasks/exampleCmdLineTask
-    +++ b/Users/Matias/Dropbox/LSST_DM/Task_Redesign/pipe_base-x/python/lsst/pipe/base/examples/NewExampleCmdLineTask.py
+    +++ b/Users/Matias/Dropbox/LSST_DM/Task_Redesign/pipe_supertask/python/lsst/pipe/supertask/examples/NewExampleCmdLineTask.py
     @@ -26 +26 @@ import lsst.pipe.base as pipeBase
     -from .exampleStatsTasks import ExampleSigmaClippedStatsTask
     +from lsst.pipe.tasks.exampleStatsTasks import ExampleSigmaClippedStatsTask